-1. Proactivity means to take action to make a change, as opposed to acting in response to change.
+- Proactivity means taking action to make a change, as opposed to acting in response to change.

 What does it mean to be proactive?

-Proactivity means to take action to make a change, as opposed to acting in response to change.
+Proactivity means taking action to make a change, as opposed to acting in response to change.
 Proactivity can be used in various sectors of your life, including taking care of your health early in life to prevent disease, positively changing your mindset to make coping with stress less difficult, and creating a situation at your job that could improve overall performance.
-Often times, people neglect being proactive because there is no immediate reward for their actions; however, the long-term benefits outweigh the short-term effort.
+Oftentimes, people neglect to be proactive because there is no immediate reward for their actions; however, the long-term benefits outweigh the short-term effort.

 What are the benefits of being proactive?